VilemR/AWS_DeepRacer/README.md

   - the first reason was **one Class is better for readability** (instead of functions and subroutines) and
   - the second reason was **easier testing**.

-I recommend you to keep this approach unless you want lose a lot of time when looking for buggy code when you are designing more complex reward strategies.
+I recommend you to keep this approach unless you want to lose a lot of time when looking for buggy code when you are designing more complex reward strategies.
 All these features presented here are having their tests (see **test_reward.py**).
 Extend it according to your needs.
-You safe a lot of time and it will pay back soon!
+You save a lot of time and it will pay back soon!

 From the set of implemented features, you can easily choose what best fits to your requirements.
 The calculation logic itself you are supposed to implement in the method **evaluate()**.
 It is up to you to combine features,